 How to add a new registry to your workspace

 Working with registries

 Bytesafe registries are very lightweight and besides being containers for your packages dependencies, each registry is also its own entity and adhere to its own set of rules, as defined by you.

 Users can create multiple registries, each with their own set of upstreams (linked private or public registries), organizing the flow of packages between different teams and the outside world.

 Registries can be renamed, easily cloned and customized according to a users needs.

-In addition to direct registry actions, there are additional core features on top of each registry that define the flow of packages and the rules and constraints:
+In addition to direct registry actions, Upstreams and Plugins & Policies are additional core features on top of each registry that define the flow of packages and the rules and constraints.

 Upstreams are linked registries that are used both as a destination and source for packages in your private registries.